quentinglorieux/LeishMan/nuxt-app/public/data/publications/Leishmaniasis-epidemiology-in-endemic-areas-of-metropolitan-France-and-its-overseas-territories-from-1998-to-2020.md

 ---
-title: Leishmaniasis epidemiology in endemic areas of metropolitan France and its overseas territories from 1998 to 2020
+title: "Leishmaniasis epidemiology in endemic areas of metropolitan France and its overseas territories from 1998 to 2020"
 authors: "Pasquier G"
 journal: "PLoS Negl Trop Dis"
 year: 2022